 All programs are measured in semester credits or clock hours.
 Courses may be delivered on campus, online or in a hybrid format.

 Course numbers ending in DE are considered distance education and are taught at least 31% online.
-Courses ending in H are considered hybrid courses and are taught 30% or less online.
+Hybrid courses and are taught 30% or less online.